20240131 Oneamerica Votes Lobby Day 0158 Web Aspect Ratio 3 1

 PIP is a discretionary form of relief, and there is no avenue to adjudicate or appeal if your application is denied.

-The next president could decide to terminate the program.
 This could impact your case if you haven’t filed by then or if your case is pending.
 It’s unknown whether it would impact your case if you have a pending adjustment of status case based on a prior approved PIP.

 Unlawful Presence Waiver Application: If you have a pending or approved I-601A unlawful presence waiver, you can file for PIP.
 However, once you file for adjustment, your I-601A waiver will be terminated.
 Be sure to discuss the best strategy with your legal advisor before taking action.